The Seven Key Capabilities of Demand Sensing

 Let me add a word of caution.
 There is no doubt that Demand Sensing with the right technology and processes in place will improve short term forecast accuracy.
 But forecast accuracy plays a big role in service levels only for fast moving items.
 For slow moving, highly volatile items, safety stock modelling becomes more important than forecast accuracy in meeting service level targets.

-With the ever increasing ”long tail”, one needs to be clear what we are trying to improve; forecast accuracy or service levels (order fulfilment performance).
+With the ever increasing ”long tail”, one needs to be clear what we are trying to improve; forecast accuracy or service levels (order fulfillment performance).
 For the latter, look for an integrated solution that can both model/sense demand and also model safety stock on the same platform based on service level oriented policies (stock to service).
 Just like Demand Sensing, modelling of safety stock has to be a dynamic ongoing process rather than a static quarterly process, because your long tail products are as important or becoming more important than your fast moving items.

 Click below for a short whitepaper on moving to a either sell-in or sell-out demand sensing.